helenmg/iff_frab-frab/README.md

 The [frab wiki](https://github.com/frab/frab/wiki) hosts a list of conferences using frab.
 Take a look at the [screenshots](https://github.com/frab/frab/wiki/Screenshots) to get an idea of what frab does.
+The [manual](https://github.com/frab/frab/wiki/Manual) can be found in the wiki.

 ## Installing

-frab is a pretty standard Ruby on Rails (version 4.2) application.
+frab is a pretty standard Ruby on Rails (version 5.0) application.
 There should be plenty of tutorials online on how to install, deploy and setup these.